9 Upstate New York Getaway Ideas That Are Worth the Drive

 Happy Valley Arcade Bar

-Pair your Hudson Valley getaway with a quick trip to Westchester’s historic sites… It’s an easy add-on to your family weekend.
+Pair your Hudson Valley getaway with these historic things to do in Westchester with kids for an easy add-on to your weekend.

 Aerial view of Kingston, New York, and two Hudson River bridges.